TBOpen/shim-review/README.md

 -------------------------------------------------------------------------------
 The old grub version will not work with the new shim.
 New certificate was created.

-MS being the signing has the information, and it's in the dbx.
+MS being the signer has the information, and it's in the dbx.

 -------------------------------------------------------------------------------
 If your boot chain of trust includes linux kernel, is